 L{vk} allows the SAS model to detect resolved unsteady structures in the simulation and to reduce the eddy-viscosity accordingly.
-Due to the lower eddy-
+Due to the lower eddyviscosity, new smaller structures can be generated resulting in a turbulence cascade down to the grid limit.
+At the grid limit, different limiters can be employed ensuring a proper dissipation of turbulence.
+The advantage of SAS models is that the limiters do not affect the RANS behavior of the model.

-Detached Eddy Simulation (DES)
+2.2 Detached Eddy Simulation (DES)

-Detached Eddy Simulation (DES) has been proposed by Spalart and coworkers (Spalart et al., 1997, 2000, Travin et al., 2000, Strelets 2001), to eliminate the main limitation of LES models, by proposing a hybrid formulation which switches between RANS and LES based on the grid resolution provided.
+Detached Eddy Simulation (DES) has been proposed by Spalart and co-workers (Spalart et al., 1997, 2000, Travin et al., 2000, Strelets 2001), to eliminate the main limitation of LES models, by proposing a hybrid formulation which switches between RANS and LES based on the grid resolution provided.
 By this formulation, the wall boundary layers are entirely covered by the RANS model and the free shear flow portions are typically computed in LES mode.
 The formulation is mathematically relatively simple and can be built on top of any RANS turbulence model.
 DES has attained significant attention in the turbulence community as it allows the inclusion of SRS capabilities into every day engineering flow simulations.